artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module3/README.md

    #### 3.1 Guided Example - Use of RVfpga-Pipeline

    1. Open VSCode and load the project folder located at `/home/rvfpga/RVfpga_MasterUCLM/Projects/ProyectoP2`.
-To do this, go to `File → Open Folder`, navigate to `/home/rvfpga/RVfpga_MasterUCLM/Projects`, select the `ProyectoP2` directory, and click `Open`.
+To do this, go to `File → Open Folder`, navigate to `/home/rvfpga/RVfpga_MasterUCLM/Projects`, select the `Project_RVfpgaPipeline` directory, and click `Open`.

    <p align="center">
      <img src="../../Computer_Organization/Lab2/Images/OpenFolder.png" width=80% height=80%>